 Imperial Treasury

 Step further back in time with a visit to the Imperial Treasury.
 Located within the Hofburg Palace complex, this treasure trove boasts an 800-year collection of dazzling jewels, crowns, and regalia from the Habsburg and Holy Roman Empires.
 It’s a glimpse into the opulence and power of one of Europe’s most influential dynasties.
-While not exactly a hidden ‘gem’, jewel be crazy to miss it.
+While not exactly a hidden ‘gem’, jewel be crazy to miss it, boom boom!
 Entrance tickets can be booked here.

 Austrian Food in December

-In Austria, Gänsezeit (Goose season) is usually celebrated from the end of October until just before Christmas.
-There’s nothing better than getting your chops around a roasted crispy goose served with the typical sides; red cabbage, potato dumplings (which you can often bounce like a tennis ball), chestnuts, and sometimes baked apples.
 Especially popular from St Martin’s day (Nov 11th) onwards, goose remains a popular dish in restaurants well into December.
 Restaurants, hotels, and heurigen (wine taverns) offer special Gansl menus during this season, so it’s an ideal time for tourists and locals alike to get stuck in.

-Arguably the most festive of all Austrian food are Vanillekipferl.
-These crescent-shaped cookies made with a buttery dough of flour, ground almonds (or hazelnuts), and vanilla, are dusted with vanilla-infused powdered sugar after baking to create a lovely buttery, sweet, vanillary bite.
-These labour intensive little cookies are especially popular during the Christmas season, and are beloved for their crumbly texture and sweet, nutty flavor.
-Originating in Vienna, their crescent (kipferl) shape is said to symbolize the Ottoman crescent, and is linked to Austria’s historical victory at the Siege of Vienna in 1683.
-Vanillekipferl are a beloved part of Austrian holiday baking traditions, and they are attempted by many an Austrian family throughout advent.
+Originating in Vienna, their crescent (kipferl) shape is said to symbolize the Ottoman crescent, and is linked to Austria’s victory at the Siege of Vienna in 1683.
+Vanillekipferl are a beloved part of Austrian holiday baking traditions, and they are attempted (with varying degrees of success) by many an Austrian family throughout advent.

 Vienna in December: Final Thoughts & Tips

-Of course, Vienna in December can be seriously chilly, and while it may seem obvious, do come prepared with a warm winter coat (ideally woolen), thermal undies, some THICK socks, a woolen hat & scarf, and some comfortable boots that you’ve already worn in a bit.
+Of course, Vienna in December can be seriously chilly, and while it may seem obvious, do come prepared with a warm winter coat (ideally woolen), thermal undies, some THICK socks, a woolly hat & scarf, and some comfortable boots that you’ve already worn in a bit.

 Leave a reply